mikelevins/bard/docs/bard.md

 **Table**

+    {}
+    {0 1 2 3}
     {a: 0 b: 1}

 A mapping from keys to values.
+The first item in each table is a key;
+the second is a value.
+The third is a key; the fourth is a value.
+Items continue alternating roles.
+A table must have an even number of items in order to be well-formed.

+Keys can be any value except `nothing` or `undefined`.
+Values can be anything except `undefined`.

 **Method**

     (^ (x) x)
     (^ (x y) (+ x y))

+A procedure.
 A callable object that executes some code when applied to arguments.
+Methods are the basic tools in Bard for computing results.

+**Function**

+    (function  -> List)
+    (function Ratio -> Integer)
+    (function Integer Integer -> Integer)

+A function is a callable object, similar to a method, but unlike a method it can't compute results on its own.
+A function relies on methods to do its computation.

+When you call a function, it examines its arguments and chooses a method based on their types, then applies that method to the arguments to compute its results.
+Because a function can choose a different method for different arguments, a single function can work with a variety of different types of data.

 ### Specialized classes

-Besides the basic built-in classes, Bard has a few more types with more specialized uses, and most of these don't have standard literal syntax defined for them.
-These more specialized classes include:
+Besides the basic built-in classes, Bard has a few others with more specialized uses.
+These other classes don't have standard literal syntaxes defined for them.

-**Function**

-A function is a callable object, similar to a method.
-Unlike a method, a function has no code of its own; instead, it has a set of methods that are associated with argument types.
-When applied to arguments, the function finds the method that is defined for those types and applies it to compute a result.
-Functions are therefore polymorphic--that is, the same function can execute different code, depending on the types of its arguments.
+These classes are:

 **Actor**
+*Not yet implemented*

 Objects that represent a running Bard process.
 A Bard program can create actors that run in the same process as the creating Bard process, or in a